Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Don't let the "wild" label intimidate you -- a well-raised Chausie is a total velcro cat.
 They are famously devoted, often described as "dog-like" because they just want to be where the action is.
 If you're in the kitchen, they're on the counter "helping."
 If you're in the shower, they're probably batting at the water through the glass.

 • Off-the-Charts Energy: A Chausie doesn't do "lazy."
 They have two modes: high-speed parkour and deep sleep.
+In the Cat Care World team's experience with our foster Chausies, a focused 30-minute wand-toy session in the evening consistently takes the edge off the 2 AM "zoomies" -- though every cat is an individual.
 They need a home that views play as a daily requirement, not an occasional treat.

 • Social Butterflies: They crave company.
 A Chausie left alone in a quiet house for 10 hours a day is a recipe for a shredded sofa.
 They do great with kids and other pets, though they might be a bit "too much" for a senior, sedentary cat.